findtherabbit/X/FAQ.md

 2. Go to your profile page at the [findtherabbit.me](https://findtherabbit.me/profile).

 3. Copy your unique referral link and play with your friends, mates, and pals.

+> ### 9.
+How to get unique referral URL?
+  - Click `Profile` link.
+Click `Copy Referral link` button

+> ### 10.
+Why can't I use multiple tabs?
+  - We highly encorage you to only use 1 tab per browser in order to provide the best user exprience.
+The game could have unexpected behaviour if there is more than 1 tab open.